rodanmaharjan/rodanmaharjan/README.md

 - 👋 Hi, I’m @rodanmaharjan
 - 👀 I’m interested in cybersecurity, networking, programming, and web development.
-- 🌱 I’m currently learning BSc (Hons) in Networking and IT security  and working as Associate Threat Intelligence Analyst.
+- 🌱 I’m a BSc (Hons) graduate in Networking and IT security  and working as an Associate Cyber Threat Intelligence Analyst.
-- 💞️ I’m looking to collaborate on projects related to Java, Python, HTML, CSS, JS, and SQL.
+- 💞️ I’m looking to collaborate on projects related to Cyber Security.
 - 📫 Reach me out at rodan7.m@gmail.com

 <!---